 - an expiration date for the proposal itself

-Goals, Expectations and Value/ROI
+Goals, Expectations, and Value/ROI

 Scope and Options

-It is important to provide the choices from the client’s perspective.
+It is important to provide the options from the client’s perspective.
 Including tech specs for a massive undertaking is not productive.
 The client won’t read it, and even if he does, he won’t understand it.
-So, getting a signature on scope you have defined this way is not helpful.
 In other words, explain what kind of sausage the client can expect, rather than how you are going to make it for him.

-- The third option allows the client to dream a little and for you to show what you can provide above and beyond what the client has requested.
-Additionally, by having three options into your project proposal, you can put pricing in context, as well as scope.
+- The third option allows the client to dream a little and show what you can provide above and beyond what the client has requested.
+Additionally, by having three options in your project proposal, you can put pricing in context, as well as scope.

 When it is impossible to define pricing, providing an estimated number of hours and an hourly rate will work.
-The client is going to hear your estimate as a firm price, so be sure you have done a little due diligence to understand the level of the challenges.
+The client will read your estimate as a firm price, so do a little due diligence to understand the level of the challenges and not underprice yourself.

-- The second option is a “go live” date – this is especially good if you are including support as part of your project proposal or if there is ongoing maintenance to follow.
+- The second option is a “go live” date – this is especially good if you include support as part of your project proposal or ongoing maintenance to follow.

 Lastly, if you are doing a phased or Agile method, you can provide verbiage like, “Every two weeks, we will roll out a small, fully functioning phase.
-There will be a flow of rollout, testing and then modifications, taken in small chunks to expedite getting portions of the solution in your hands.
-A detailed schedule will be built upon acceptance, but we believe the entire project will be completed by the end of the summer.”
+There will be a flow of rollout, testing, and then modifications, taken in small chunks to expedite getting portions of the solution in your hands.
+A detailed schedule will be built upon feedback and acceptance, but we believe the entire project will be completed by the end of the summer.”

 Terms and Legalease

 Terms might also include your availability.
 This is important, especially for support or maintenance projects.
 What hours do you work?
-Is there an upcharge for weekends, etc.
+Is there an upcharge for weekends, etc.?

 Make the Project Proposal Expire

-Any tricks you’ve tried with your project proposals that have worked to help your projects succeed?
+Are there additional tricks you’ve tried with your project proposals that have worked to help your projects succeed?
 Please share them in the comments.